 Judge Rules U.S. Indian Health Service Must Disclose Sex-Abuse Report

-Dr. Stanley Weber at the Andrew W. Bogue Federal Building and United States Courthouse in Rapid City, South Dakota on Nov.
+Dr. Stanley Weber at the Andrew W. Bogue Federal Building and U.S. Courthouse in Rapid City, South Dakota, on Nov.
 1, 2017.
 (Kristina Barker for The Wall Street Journal)

 A federal judge ordered the U.S. Indian Health Service to disclose a report detailing the agency’s decades-long mishandling of a pediatrician who sexually abused Native American boys in his care, thwarting the agency’s efforts to keep the findings secret.

 The Wall Street Journal and The New York Times sued the federal government in April seeking to compel the release under the Freedom of Information Act.

 The IHS, a federal agency providing health services to 2.6 million Native Americans, claimed the report was exempt from disclosure because it constituted a privileged “medical quality assurance review.”
 The judge rejected that argument, noting that the report examined criminal and administrative activities, not medical ones.